About our Inpatient Unit redevelopment

 Will there be disruption during the build?

-Will the redevelopment affect neighbours or local traffic?
+Will this affect neighbours or local traffic?

-There may be some construction traffic at certain times, but disruption will be kept to a minimum.
+Some construction traffic is expected at certain times, but disruption will be kept to a minimum.

 How will this improve hospice care overall?